"It was such a joy working with you before and during our wedding. Thank you SO much for being with us during this time!"

 We get to know each other as I ask questions about your backgrounds, religious orientations, hopes and dreams.
 You’ll also have a chance to ask me about my background or about Judaism.
 Together we create a beautiful wedding ceremony.

 We meet in my home in Mt.
-Airy, Philadelphia, or by Skype in the case of long distances.
+Airy, Philadelphia, or on the internet.

 During this planning process, in addition to talking about the ceremony itself, I welcome you to explore other issues such as relationships with parents, creating a home together, raising children or interfaith issues.
 I am trained as a Couples Counselor in addition to being a Rabbi.
 I welcome “my couples” to keep working with me after the wedding to grow a healthy marriage.